 Depending on the consistency and volume of the poop, tossing the turd and giving the tub a quick rinse might be good enough, but don’t stop there.
 A pass with a kid-skin safe cleaner and then a thorough rinse isn’t going to delay the new bath much.
 Even some soap and water is better than nothing.
 And if it’s too late to start again, well, parents can always try again the next day; bathing every day isn’t necessarily a problem for skin integrity.

 The key to managing an incidence like this is to stay calm.
 Don’t overreact; this isn’t the first time a parent has had to deal with unexpected poop, and it won’t be the last.
 Many times these are purely accidental.
 Getting worked up makes the child feel guilty, or frightened of their parents.
 This becomes a generally negative association with bath time.
-Then those easy days of giggling bubble baths are over; just getting the kid in the tub is a major challenge.

 “I’ve had parents tell me that their kids are scared to go back in the tub, because Grandma was bathing them and she screamed when he pooped,” says Bosche.
 “So first and foremost, stay calm.”

 And really, there’s nothing to get too upset about, according to Bosche.
 This is a common occurrence.
-Bathing, and warm water, can be very relaxing.
+Bathing and warm water can be very relaxing.
 Sometimes those muscles (which kids either haven’t fully controlled or are still pretty new to controlling) relax too much.
 If a kid pees in the bathtub deliberately, instead of using the toilet, or regularly has accidents because they are holding it in, that’s a different issue.
 There’s obviously something that makes them reluctant to use the toilet.
 Parents should check to see how comfortable their toilet arrangement is.
 An uncomfortable toilet set up can complicate all manner of bathroom habits, even in potty trained kids.
 If the kid craps on schedule, delaying the bath until after their daily deuce can reduce these kinds of problems.